 Opposition is True Friendship

-The idea of the Fright Club was created in memory of David Graeber by his friends.
+Fight Club was created in memory of David Graeber by his friends to:

 - To keep David’s deeply researched and humorous challenging of myths alive after his untimely death;

-- To counter the public debates initiated by the Right that, for fifty years, have dominated most public theatrical spaces—the newspapers, the televisions—and thus, the most accessible to the masses.
-The left lost the space for dialogue and art.
-We have to gain it back!;
+- To counter the public debate initiated by the right-wings, which for fifty years dominated most of the public spaces – newspapers, television – and was thus most accessible to the masses.
+We lost it and we have to get it back!

-- To counteract the fake concept of identity politics and the cancel culture; and
+- To counteract the fake concept of identity politics and the “cancel culture”;

 - To remain cheerful and artistic in the face of all odds, contradictions, and misunderstandings.

-The fictional fights will pit David in the Afterlife, taking on foes who set up the myths he challenged during his life:
+- The fictional fights will pit David in the Afterlife (by Steve Keen), taking on foes who set up the myths he challenged during his life: